Reporting standards in general

 Share-based incentive plans

-Share-based incentive plans (equity-settled share-based payments) which comprise share option plans and conditional share plans are measured at the grant date at fair value and recognised in the income statement under the respective functions over the vesting period.
-The balancing item is recognised in equity.
+Share-based incentive plans (equity-settled share-based payments) which comprise share option plans, conditional share plans and performance shares are measured at the grant date at fair value and recognised in the income statement under the respective functions over the vesting period and offset in equity.

 The share option agreement entitled the ALK Group to demand cash settlement of the options.
 Cash-settled share options are recognised as other liabilities and adjusted to fair value when the ALK Group has an obligation to settle in cash.
 The subsequent adjustment to fair value is recognised in the income statement under financial income or financial expenses.